spenser-millburn/surescan-take-home/README.md

 - **REST API**:
   - See RESTful API documentation at [http://localhost:8000/docs](http://localhost:8000/docs).

+## CI/BUILD
+- The CMake build is executed as a GitHub Actions workflow.
+- Critical parts of the code are unit tested during a stage in the pipeline.
+- The workflow ensures that the code is built and tested automatically with each push or pull request to the repository.

+### Artifacts
+- The transformer library, GUI, and all test results output are available as CI artifacts.

 ## Additional Information
 - Built with love by Spenser Millburn.